New York Yankees: 1936–1951: Joltin' Joe DiMaggio

 Two months after the Yankees beat the Brooklyn Dodgers in the 1941 World Series, the first of seven October meetings between the two crosstown rivals before the Dodgers moved to Los Angeles.
 As a result of the mandatory draft following the attack on Pearl Harbor, more than 90 percent of the players, including DiMaggio, were forced to suspend their playing careers and enter the military.
 Despite losing many of their players, the Yankees still managed to pull out a win against the St. Louis Cardinals in the 1943 World Series.

 Following Jacob Ruppert's death in 1939, his heirs assumed control on the team.
-In 1945 construction and real estate magnate Del Webb along with partners Dan Topping and Larry MacPhail purchased the team from the Ruppert estate for $2.8 million (equivalent to roughly $47.8 million in 2023); MacPhail, who was the team president, treasurer, and general manager, was bought out following the 1947 World Series.
+In 1945 construction and real estate magnate Del Webb along with partners Dan Topping and Larry MacPhail purchased the team from the Ruppert estate for $2.8 million, equivalent to roughly $47.8 million in 2023.
+MacPhail, who was the team president, treasurer, and general manager, was bought out following the 1947 World Series.

 After a few slumping seasons, McCarthy left the organization in 1946.
 A few interim managers later, Bucky Harris took the job, righting the ship and taking the Yankees to a hard-fought series victory against the Dodgers.
 Despite finishing only three games behind the Cleveland Indians in the 1948 pennant race, Harris was relieved of his duties and replaced by Casey Stengel, who had a reputation of being a clown and managing bad teams.
 His tenure as Yankees' field manager, however, was marked with success.

 The "underdog" Yankees came from behind to catch and surprise a powerful Red Sox team on the last two days of the 1949 season, a face-off that fueled the beginning of the modern Yankees–Red Sox rivalry.
-By this time, however, DiMaggio's career was winding down, and the "Yankee Clipper" retired after the 1951 season after numerous injuries.
+By this time, DiMaggio's career was winding down, and the "Yankee Clipper" retired after the 1951 season after numerous injuries.
 That year marked the arrival of Mickey Mantle, who was one of several rookies to fill the gap.